abdulmoizmunir/mongoose/README.md

 # mongoose
-Starter Code for Mongoose
+This is the starter code for Mongoose

-Remember to install mongoose via: `$ npm install mongoose`
+(Assuming you have Node.js installed), remember to further install mongoose via: `$ npm install mongoose`